 The total purchase price for our Contribution Properties was determined by our Manager and Holmwood.
 By agreement, the value of the Silt Property was agreed to be Holmwood's purchase price, and the values of the remaining Contribution Properties were determined by using prevailing market capitalization rates, as determined by our Manager, and the 2016 pro forma net operating income of each remaining Contribution Property.
 Our Contribution Agreement required us to enter into an agreement as of the closing of the contribution granting Holmwood registration and qualification rights covering the resale of the shares of common stock into which its OP Units will be convertible, subject to conditions set forth in our operating partner's limited partnership agreement.
-For more information about the interest of management in the registration rights agreement with Holmwood under which we agreed to (i) indemnify Holmwood for any taxes incurred as a result of a taxable sale of the Contribution Properties for a period of ten years after the closing; and (ii) indemnify Holmwood if a reduction in our nonrecourse liabilities secured by the Contribution Properties results in an incurrence of taxes, provided that we may offer Holmwood the opportunity to guaranty a portion of our operating partnership's other nonrecourse indebtedness in order to avoid the incurrence of tax on Holmwood.
-For more information about the interest of management " below.
+For more information about the interest of management in the registration rights agreement, see "- Registration Rights Agreements" below.
+In addition, as of the closing of the contribution, we entered into a tax protection agreement with Holmwood under which we agreed to (i) indemnify Holmwood for any taxes incurred as a result of a taxable sale of the Contribution Properties for a period of ten years after the closing; and (ii) indemnify Holmwood if a reduction in our nonrecourse liabilities secured by the Contribution Properties results in an incurrence of taxes, provided that we may offer Holmwood the opportunity to guaranty a portion of our operating partnership's other nonrecourse indebtedness in order to avoid the incurrence of tax on Holmwood.
+For more information about the interest of management in the tax protection agreement, see "- Tax Protection Agreement" below.

-Based on the issuance of 1,078,416 OP Units to Holmwood at the closing of the contribution, and based upon their current percentage interests in Holmwood, immediately following the closing of the contribution Messrs.
-Kurlander, Kaplan, Kaplan Jr. and Stanton will beneficially own OP Units in the following amounts: Mr. Kurlander - approximately 857,725 OP Units; Mr. Kaplan - approximately 103,547 OP Units; Mr. Kaplan Jr. - approximately 36,553 OP Units; and Mr. Stanton - approximately 19,238 OP Units.
+Based on the issuance of 1,078,416 OP Units to Holmwood at the closing of the contribution, and based upon their current percentage interests in Holmwood, Messrs.
+Kurlander, Kaplan, Kaplan Jr. and Stanton each beneficially own OP Units in the following amounts: Mr. Kurlander - approximately 857,725 OP Units; Mr. Kaplan - approximately 103,547 OP Units; Mr. Kaplan Jr. - approximately 36,553 OP Units; and Mr. Stanton - approximately 19,238 OP Units.